 The three major specialist suppliers of cementing additives are: Halliburton Cementing Chemoicals, Dowell Schlumberger Additives (DS), and Byron & Jackson (BJ).
 Nowsco and Western Company, late-comers to the cementing scene, are offering alternative products to those of the majors.

 Some of the products have a limited shelf-life or show variations in their effect on cement slurry properties between batches.
 Further points to note are the side-effects on other properties, synergistic behaviour between different additives and response varying with cement brand.
-This implies that extensive testing is essential in order to arrive at a slurry composition with requisite properties and that this be done with samples taken from all ingredients to be used for the cementing job on hand, including the mix water.
+This implies that extensive testing is essential in order to arrive at a slurry composition with requisite properties and that this be done with samples taken from all ingredients to be used for the cementing job (Cementing in drilling) on hand, including the mix water.

 Dosing Cementing Chemical

 Additives can be dosed in three essentially different ways:

 - Dry blending with cement.
 The mixing of a relatively small quantity of a powdery product, typically 1%v, into a large matrix is rather problematic and easily can result in a poor, inhomogeneous distribution.
 This method therefore is not recommended.

 - Dosing of the additives in the mix water affords a good control over the actual rates applied and ensures a consistent treatment.
 Waste is incurred, because, as a contingency, the volume of mix water prepared is usually larger than actually needed for the job.
 The simplicity of the operation and the accurate dosing however make this the preferred route.

 - Metering of additives in liquid form into the mix water tanks of the cement unit when filling up.
 This avoids the waste of the mix water dosing but requires a reliable, often complicated, metering system able to stand the rigours of a cementing operation.
 This method therefore can be recommended only for advanced and integrated operations.